maread99/aoc/README.md

 After solving I might write a **rev**ised version to learn a better way of doing it or an **alt**ernative version to learn a different way of doing it (references included where these were inspired by someone else's solution).

 ## Useful references
-> :information_source: Last revised Dec 2022
+> :information_source: Last revised references Dec 2023
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - the Awesome repo is pretty awesome, references to resources and solutions (by year / by language).
 - [hyper-nutrino](https://github.com/hyper-neutrino/advent-of-code) shares very competitive solutions and offers [video explanations](https://www.youtube.com/@hyper-neutrino) for each puzzle (hyper-nutrino can be frequently found at or towards the top of the day's leaderboard).
 - [mebeim](https://github.com/mebeim/aoc) has been offering a walkthrough of (nearly all) aoc solutions since 2019.